Building/Packaging unikernels

 annotations.

-Packaging a unikernel with bunix
+Packaging a unikernel with bunix🔗

-is the presence of Nix package manager.
-Then
+A necessary requirement to use bunix is the presence of Nix package manager.
+Then using bunix is as simple as completing the args.nix

 file.

-For example to package a locally built Rumprun Hello world unikernel running on
+For example to package a locally built Rumprun Hello world unikernel running on top of Solo5-hvt, we should set the args.nix

 file as: